Gaspard II de Coligny: Assassination attempt

 Coligny returned to Paris after a stay at his estates for the Navarre Valois marriage.
 His attendance at this event was critical, as it represented a key component of the reconciliation between Catholic and Huguenot factions.
 After the wedding was concluded, Coligny stayed in the capital for several days, hoping to resolve several matters with the king of violations of the Peace of Saint-Germain-en-Laye.
 Leaving a mass for Marguerite on 22 August Coligny noticed the Huguenot banners lost at Moncontour hanging from the Notre-Dame, and commented that he felt those should be taken down and placed somewhere more appropriate to their honour.
 The same day after the end of the wedding festivities, Coligny was shot in the street on his way back to his residence, likely by a man called Maurevert from the top floor of a house.
 However, due to him bending down to tie his shoe the bullets only tore a finger from his right hand and shattered his left elbow.
 The would-be assassin escaped.

 No contemporary investigation would be conducted into responsibility due to the events of the subsequent days.
 Historians have taken many positions on the matter.
 Some have argued Catherine de' Medici, jealous of Coligny's influence over the young king and fearful of his plans for war with Spain orchestrated the assassination.
 Others have attacked this notion, arguing she was seeking internal peace in this period and this worked against her interests, proposing instead the Guise, trying to satisfy their long running vendetta arranged the attack.
 Supporters of this argument highlight the house Maurevert was in was owned by Guise.
 Still others have argued in favour of the Parlement of Paris, the Duke of Anjou, de Retz, Philip II of Spain, the Duke of Alba and Maurevert working independently to satisfy a personal grudge.

 The King sent his own physician to treat Coligny and even visited him.
-Coligny meanwhile, furious petitioned the king to investigate who had shot him.
+Coligny meanwhile, furiously petitioned the king to investigate who had shot him.
 The king promised to look into the matter and bring all perpetrators to justice.
 Senior Protestant nobles such as Téligny and Rochefoucauld began making dark threats to the court about taking revenge on those they suspected of being the perpetrators.
 Coligny meanwhile, though not joining in this talk, elected to stay in the city against the advice of many of his allies.